Picovoice/picollm/demo/web/chat/README.md

 # picoLLM Chat Web Demo

 This is a basic demo to show how to use picoLLM on web browsers, using the IIFE version of the library (i.e. an HTML script tag).
-It instantiates a picoLLM worker engine to generate text.
+It instantiates a picoLLM inference engine on a web worker and enables a back-and-forth conversation with the LLM, similar to ChatGPT.

 ## AccessKey